madhavikollya/terraform/README.md

 # Locals
 we can define locals once and can be changed multiple times.
 differnce between locals and variables.

-Locals-
+*Locals-
-Should always be mentioned only in main.tf files
+-Should always be mentioned only in main.tf files
-can"t be changed once defined.
+-can"t be changed once defined.
-can be used multiple times.
+-can be used multiple times.
-values which are static should be kept here.
+-values which are static should be kept here.

-variables-
+*variables-
-can be written separately also.
+-can be written separately also.
-will change time to time.
+-will change time to time.
-vaues which are dynamis should kept here.
+-vaues which are dynamis should kept here.